-In addition, I often speak to emerging writers on the subject of multivariate moral motivation as a contributor to the development of compelling conflict and plausible characters.
+In addition, in a literary context, I often speak to emerging writers on the subject of multivariate moral motivation as a contributor to the development of compelling conflict arcs and plausible characters.

 - The Internet Encyclopedia of Philosophy — intermediate-length definitions, in a peer-reviewed online resource

 - Philosophy Now — a magazine of pop philosophy written for non-academics